morispi/HG-CoLoR/README.md

 ### Options

       --kmer:           k-mer size for the graph construction (default: 64).
+      --solid:		Minimum number of occurrences to consider a k-mer as solid (default: 5).
       --seedsoverlap:   Minimum overlap length to allow the merging of two overlapping seeds (default: k-1).
       --minoverlap:     Minimum overlap length to allow the exploration of an edge of the graph (default: k-5).
       --backtracks:     Maximum number of backtracks (default: 1,125).
       --seedskips:      Maximum number of seed skips (default: 5).
       --bestn:          Top alignments to be reported by BLASR (default: 30).
+      --kmcmem:		Maximum amount of RAM for KMC, in GB (default: 12)
       --nproc:          Number of processes to run in parallel (default: number of cores).
       --help:           Print a help message.